Kaiser Permanente Laser Vision Correction

-- Good-to-excellent far vision following monofocal lens implantation (some tasks may still require eyeglasses).
+- Good-to-excellent far vision following Single Vision Lens implantation (near working distance tasks still require eyeglasses).

-- Good-to-excellent near, intermediate, and far vision with an accommodative or pseudo-accommodative lens.
+- Good-to-excellent near, intermediate, and far vision with multi-focus lens implantation.

 - Possible reduced likelihood of future need for laser vision correction or eyeglasses.